MediaComem/urbangene/README.md

-This is the code repository for the URBANGENE project, see http://urbangene.epfl.ch.
+This is one code repository for the URBANGENE project, see http://urbangene.epfl.ch.

 For now, the code source is about a crowdsourcing web application built in partnership between HEIG-VD and EPFL.
-It is the first piece of software for a PPGIS platform dedicated to urban biodiversity.
+It is the first experimental piece of software for a PPGIS platform dedicated to urban biodiversity.

 Crowdsourcing campaigns roadmap:
 - March 21th, 2014: it is planned a first campaign using the application during spring 2014, so as to build an inventory of ponds biodiversity in the surounding region of Geneva, Switzerland.